JuiceKo/SSL-CERTIFICATE-BASH/README.md

 # SSl-CERTIFICATE-BASH

 This Script can be use if you follow this tutorial https://www.youtube.com/watch?v=nOSl4dmywe8 until the step 6.
-When you are at this tep, you have to create certificate for each website / server
+When you are at this step, you have to create certificate for each website / server

 This script do it for you